Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/index.md

 * Coded and trained a `deep neural network` from scratch using `TensorFlow`, to predict the maliciousness of URLs, `achieving 92% accuracy, 83% precision, and 82% recall`.
 I’m currently working on improving those results by fine-tuning the model. [(More details)](./nn_malicious_url_pred.html)

-### Simulated DDoS Attack Response and Mitigation | Incident response, Threat analysis and mitigation, Digital Forensics
+### Simulated DDoS Attack Response and Mitigation in SOC | Incident response, Threat analysis and mitigation, Digital Forensics

 * Responded to a simulated DDoS attack by communicating with stakeholders, analyzing network logs for attack patterns, mitigating by coding a firewall rule and performing a ‘postmortem’ by documenting and reflecting on the incident. [(More details)](./cyber_incident_response.html)